- Ciel Tower is a 82-storey mixed-use building under development in Dubai Marina, Dubai.

 - The project is being developed by The First Group and is owned by Immo Prestige Holdings Limited.

-- The design contract was awarded to Norr Group Consultants International Ltd.
+- The architect of the project is Norr Group Consultants International Ltd.

-- The piling work is being carried out by Zetas Zamin Teknolojisi.
+- China Railway 18th Bureau Group has been appointed as the main contractor and the piling work is being carried out by Zetas Zamin Teknolojisi.

 - The project is located on plot 3920235.